The

 September 12–13, 2025 | Lexington, Kentucky

-We are hosting a powerful two-day celebration in honor of Pulitzer Prize-winning playwright August Wilson.
-This immersive weekend will include scholarly conversations, community celebration, and an anticipated theatrical performance.
+We hosted a powerful two-day celebration in honor of Pulitzer Prize-winning playwright August Wilson.
+This immersive weekend included scholarly conversations, community celebration, and a theatrical performance.

 Originally performed by August Wilson himself, How I Learned What I Learned is a heartfelt theatrical memoir charting one man’s journey of self-discovery through adversity, and what it means to be a Black artist in America.